colinlienard/sv-router/docs/guide/file-based/setup.md

 }
 ```

-Then run your install command or start the dev server, and a `.router` directory will be created with a TypeScript file containing the auto-generated routes mapping code, and a `tsconfig.json` file.
+After running your installation command or starting the development server, a `.router` directory will be created containing the auto-generated routes mapping code and a `tsconfig.json` file.

-You can ignore the `.router` directory in your `.gitignore` file.
+Add the `.router` directory to your `.gitignore` file:

 ```[.gitignore]
 .router
 ```

-Then you should extends your tsconfig from the generated one:
+Extend your project's TypeScript configuration from the generated one:

 ```json [tsconfig.json]
 {